IvanKozlov98/NAP/README.md

 Make sure repeats annotation is in the same format as file we provided (```data/Amer/Amer_repeat_annotation_total.bed```) and genes annotation is the same as ```data/Amer/2R/2r_annotation_order.txt```.

-Here you should have a proximity matrix received with HSA.
+Here you should have a similarity matrix received with HSA.

 12) ```python -m src.preprocessing -c <name_chromosome> -r <resolution> -rp <path_to_repeat_annotation> -chr <path_to_chromosome> -g <path_to_gene_annotation> -gm <path_to_gomology> -o <output dataset>```